Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Iterative Design Process: Three User-centred Studies

 \emph{Accessibility} of the robot was seen as both an advantage and disadvantage.
 Some of the participants believed that cost and availability are contributors to the unpopularity of robots currently, and that they were unsure whether a robot's benefits would outweigh such barriers.
 On the other hand, some participants noted that having the robot in their room would encourage them to use it, and that a robotic coach could have more availability than a human coach.

-\subsubsection{Motivation over time}
+\paragraph{Motivation over time}

 The group was also prompted to discuss what would make them motivated to use a robotic well-being coach over longer periods of time (see Table \ref{table:study3_motivation}).
 Interestingly, the SFP coach clarified that the duration of SFP coaching actually depends on the coachees, and how many sessions they needed and benefited from.
-The number of sessions of well-being coaching should, depends on the person, particularly that the coaching has succeeded when it is no longer needed.
+The coach mentioned that the coaching has succeeded when it is no longer needed.
 For example, some people could need only a single session to feel better, and others could need 10 sessions before considering the well-being coaching successful.
 However, other well-being practices such as Mindfulness practices are different in that they can be practiced every day, without the intervention targeting a particular problem, and can continue indefinitely.
 Participants discussed that in the case users wanted multiple sessions, i.e., a longitudinal interaction with the robotic well-being coach, an important robot capability is the robot's memory of the past sessions.
 The robot should recall how the users felt during past sessions, because it could be beneficial and rewarding for the user to check their progress.
 This would also help facilitate the perception that the robot was \emph{acknowledging} and \emph{actively listening} to the participants.
 Participants also stated that the robot should avoid \textit{repetitive behavior} in long-term interaction in order to avoid the perception of the robot being mechanical in nature, which might create frustrations in the user.

-\subsubsection{Ethical considerations}
+\paragraph{Ethical considerations}

 Participants discussed several ethical considerations related to robotic well-being coaches, as presented in Table \ref{table:study3_ethical}.
 The participants' main concern when interacting with a robotic well-being coach was \textit{data collection and privacy}.
 During the discussion, the Mindfulness coach highlighted that \emph{transparency} is a key factor for a successful coaching session: the robot should state upfront if it is collecting or recording any data, in compliance with GDPR (the General Data Protection Regulation of the European Union \cite{gdpr2022}).
 However, transparency could also affect the efficacy of coaching.
 The volunteer participants during the Positive Psychology session noted that they were considering what they should share with the robot, as they were conscious that other people could hear them.
 One of the discussion groups noted that privacy could especially be a concern in countries with totalitarian regimes, where expression of negative emotions or concerns is not socially accepted, and may even be surveilled.
 This indicates the importance for cultural consideration when deploying such robots, and the responsibility of roboticists to ensure that sensitive data is appropriately protected.